MicrosoftDocs/learn/learn-pr/wwl-azure/design-solution-to-log-monitor-azure-resources/includes/3-design-for-log-analytics.md

 - Workspaces are hosted on physical clusters.
 By default, the system creates and manages these clusters.
 If your system ingests more than 4 TB of data per day, you create your own dedicated clusters for your workspaces to support greater control and higher ingestion rate.

-### Things to consider when using Log Analytics workspaces
+### Things to consider when using Azure Monitor Logs workspaces

-Now you're ready to review considerations for designing with Log Analytics workspaces in the Tailwind Traders architecture.
+Now you're ready to review considerations for designing with Azure Monitor Logs workspaces in the Tailwind Traders architecture.

 - **Consider your access control strategy**.
 As you plan for how many workspaces to use in the Tailwind Traders organization, consider these potential requirements:
    - Is your organization a global company?
 Do you need log data stored in specific regions for data sovereignty or compliance reasons?